Turkish Naval Academy: Ottoman period

 The school was moved 1822 into a reconstructed sawmill building in Parmakkapı after a fire in Kasımpaşa neighborhood in 1821 destroyed also the naval school.
 Since this building was insufficient for the matters of education, Sultan Mahmud II ordered the construction of a new school building.
 It was decided that until the completion of the new facility, the navigation division of the school be transferred temporarily to Heybeliada, an island in the Sea of Marmara.
 In 1838, the naval school moved into its new building in Kasımpaşa.
-With the beginning of the reformation efforts, the school was renamed to "Naval School" (Mekteb-i Bahriye) and continued to serve in Kasımpaşa for 12 years.
+With the beginning of the reformation efforts, the school was renamed to the Naval School (Mekteb-i Bahriye) and continued to serve in Kasımpaşa for 12 years.
 Then, it was relocated 1850 to Heybeliada for the last time.

 The facilities of the naval school on Heybeliada consisted of 34 rooms for 150 cadets, a 30-bed hospital with a pharmacy, a printing house with a bookbinder's shop, and a rich library.
-The training followed English education system, and some lessons were even taught by English instructors.
+The training followed English education system, and some lessons were taught by English instructors.
 In that period, in addition to the name "Naval School", it was also called "Imperial Naval School" (Mekteb-i Bahriye-i Şahane), "School of Naval Sciences" (Mekteb-i Fünun-i Bahriye) or "Imperial School of Naval Sciences" (Mekteb-i Fünun-i Bahriye-i Şahane).

 During the reign of Sultan Abdulaziz, the number of the cadets increased, and the education program was improved.
 The training program was extended parallel to technological development of the century, and a division for marine engineering was added to operate and maintain steam engines.
 Cadets were educated four years in the Naval High School, and they were trained four more years in the Naval Academy, whereas the last two years were spent on board the school ship.

 During the Second Constitutional Era, an upgraded education system was adapted in 1909 from the Royal Naval Academy.
 In the years of the Balkan Wars, the educational system was modified.
 Hence, the graduates of the four-year Naval High School received sea training for one year on board the school ship as a midshipman followed by three years training in the navy in the rank of ensign.
 Upon graduation, they assumed their duties by being promoted to Lieutenant-Commander grade.
 The school, nicknamed the "Island School", had the property of being most significant school of Turkey with respect to both educational system and social life.